 Miami.
-See it like a native. was a fascinating ad campaign in the late 1970s.
+See it like a native. was an award winning ad campaign in the late 1970s.
 The most popular ad poster was kinda risqué and I read that it is still not allowed on Facebook.
 You can buy one of the vintage posters on eBay for $5,000.

 Since I spent over 90% of my school time in South Florida—in other words, I grew up there—I feel qualified to present attractions that are not mainstream.
 These fun places to visit in Miami Florida likely do not appear in official tourism guides or travel books.
 Let me know what you think!

 Read on so you can See Miami.
 Like a Native.